HunterXProgrammer/Tasker-MdtestV5/README.md

 >Recently I've been getting a lot of inquiries on how to send images, videos or documents in WhatsApp using Tasker.
 >
->Possibly with the screen off, phone locked, without unlocking, etc. Had some time to make this so here it is.
+>Possibly with the screen off, phone locked, without unlocking, etc.

 # Details
 Contains assets that are used for running Mdtest V5 directly in Tasker.